Hurricane Florence: Slow movement ‘horrific' as storm makes landfall in Wilmington, NC

 Florence will slowly continue to decrease its maximum sustained winds, but the significant weakening in winds will come after Saturday, once the storm moves finally moves inland.

-Tropics are still lit!
-Isaac in the Caribbean, 'Fish Storm' Joyce, Helene heads to Azores, time's up for Invest 95-L
+Tropics: Isaac in the Caribbean, 'Fish Storm' Joyce, Helene heads to Azores, Invest 95L fizzles

 Scroll down for indirect impacts to the Southeast U.S.